 Park(ing) Day is September 20th!

-If you haven't submitted an application, never fear - you can still celebrate with us from 10am to 4pm on Friday, September 20th, by visiting and engaging with the parklets!
-As the date gets closer, we will be releasing a map of parklet locations.
+Celebrate with us from 10am to 4pm on Friday, September 20th, by visiting and engaging with the parklets!
+Check out the below link for a map of this year's parklet locations.

 Quackenbush Architects Space (2018)